chetan-tu/cdk/README.md

 This is a project for CDK development with Python.

+## Availability and Redundancy !!!
+- The VPC spans **2 Availability Zones (AZs)**, creating subnets in each AZ.
+- While the current setup deploys a **single EC2 instance**, the availability can be improved by:
+  - Deploying additional instances in the other AZ.
+  - Introducing an **Auto Scaling Group** and a **Load Balancer** for redundancy and fault tolerance.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization